MelroLeandro/ToyDIM/README.md

-# ToyDIM
+﻿# ToyDIM
 A library of MATLAB tools  used to simulate the dynamic behavior of a rigid and flexible body system with arbitrary topology.

-Metodology
+Methodology

      The methodology used for rigid multibody systems dynamics follows (Parviz E. Nikravesh 1989), using a Augmented Lagrange Formulation and the DIM.
-To descibe large relative rotations in deformable systems a finite element representation of each flexible component is used following the methodolgy presented by Jorge Ambrosio in DSM2007.
+To describe large relative rotations in deformable systems a finite element representation of each flexible component is used following the methodology presented by Jorge Ambrosio in DSM2007.

 Current Features